codatio/codat-docs/docs/underwriting/setting-up.md

 ### <input type="checkbox" unchecked /> Configure Codat webhooks

-In the [Alerting rules](https://app.codat.io/monitor/rules) section of the Codat Portal, create three rules, one for each webhook we will use, as per the table below.
+In the [Alerting rules](https://app.codat.io/monitor/rules) section of the Codat Portal, create three rules, one for each webhook we will use:

    |  Rule name                                  | Webhook notification URL                                    |
    |---------------------------------------------|-------------------------------------------------------------|